frioux/offlineimap.dkr/README.md

    username: `frew`, password: `test`.
 At some point I'll make this based on an env var.

+## Notes on running on Ubuntu

+If you care about the memory leak thing (it only happens on one of the three machines I use, so you might not) you need to enable `ptrace` for `docker`.
+On my system, ubuntu 14.10, I had to enable `ptrace` by adding `ptrace,` to the first list of options in _/etc/apparmor.d/docker_.

 ## Ideas for the future

 [Documented on github issues](https://github.com/frioux/offlineimap/issues)